tothbalintjanos/prettifier/website/docs/configuration.md

 title: Configuration
 ---

-Prettifier allows to configure many aspects of it using configuration files.
-To
+Many behaviors of Prettifier are configurable.

 ### Prettier configuration

-To configure _Prettier_ (the open-source tools that Prettifier uses internally to format source code), put a [.prettierrc](https://prettier.io/docs/en/configuration.html) file in the root directory of your code base.
+Add a [.prettierrc](https://prettier.io/docs/en/configuration.html) file to the root directory of your code base to customize how your code will get formatted.

-### Prettifier
+### Prettifier configuration

-To configure the Prettifier bot itself, add a `.github/prettifier.yml` file to your code base.
-The configuration options
+To configure the Prettifier bot itself, add a file `.github/prettifier.yml` to your code base.
+The configuration options are:
-are:

 <a textrun="config-options">

-- **commitMessage:** the message for the prettification commits.
+- **commitMessage:** message template for the prettification commits.
 Possible placeholders are:
   - `{{commitSha}}` for the SHA of the prettified commit
 - **excludeFiles:** a list of file and directory paths to ignore, similar to [.gitignore](https://git-scm.com/docs/gitignore)
 - **excludeBranches:** a list of branch names to ignore
-- **pullsOnly:** when `true`, prettifies only branches that have open pull requests
+- **pullsOnly:** when set to `true`, Prettifier only formats branches that are ready for review, i.e. have open pull requests.
+This limits interference of Prettifier into ongoing development.

 </a>

-Here is an example configuration file showing the built-in default settings for the bot:
+Here is an example configuration file showing the default settings:

 <a textrun="config-example">